magento/magento2-page-builder/docs/getting-started/install-pagebuilder.md

 # Install Page Builder

-How you install the pre-release version of Page Builder depends on whether or not you are a member of the Early Adopters Program (EAP):
+How you install the pre-release version of Page Builder depends on whether you are a member of the Early Adopters Program (EAP):

 - **All Partners** (not EAP members) must use the [GitHub installation](#githubInstructions).
 - **EAP Members** can install using the [Composer installation](#composerInstallation).